joinmarket-webui/jamdocs/docs/interface/settings.md

 - Switch wallet: open another wallet and lock the current one
 - Create new wallet: initialize a new, empty wallet

-!!! question
-    Want to import a wallet?
-Look at the [FAQ][faq-import]!

-[faq-import]: /FAQ/#can-i-import-an-existing-wallet

 ### Community Links

 - [Documentation](#): you are here!